stiggg/xi-error-bundle/README.md

 ## Exception logging

-Include XiErrorBundle in your AppKernel.php:
+Just include XiErrorBundle in your AppKernel.php, and you get automatic exception logging into into %kernel.logs_dir%/exception.%kernel.environment%.log:

 ```php
 <?php